rnaufal/jcombiner/README.md

 final ServiceLoader<JCombiner> jCombiners = ServiceLoader.load(JCombiner.class);
 ```

-5. Run the `JCombiner` service to build the combinations for each mapped field from the source object:
+5. Use the `JCombiner` service to build the combinations for each mapped field from the source object:

 ```java
 public class Main {